 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your child's doctor if you think your child may be at risk.
 Possible risk factors for astrocytoma include:

-The symptoms of astrocytomas are not the same in every child.
+The signs and symptoms of astrocytomas are not the same in every child.

-Some tumors do not cause symptoms.
-Other conditions may cause the same symptoms as those caused by childhood astrocytomas.
-Check with your child's doctor if you see any of the following problems in your child:
+Some tumors do not cause signs or symptoms.
+Signs and symptoms may be caused by childhood astrocytomas or by other conditions.
+Check with your child's doctor if your child has any of the following:

 Tests that examine the brain and spinal cord are used to detect (find) childhood astrocytomas.